Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Conclusion

 \section{Conclusion}

-In this paper, we present the \name attack, which significantly increases the inference time of the state-of-art YOLO object detector by applying a UAP that increases the amount of candidate predictions processed during the NMS postprocessing stage.
-This UAP adds ``phantom" predictions to the image while preserving the predictions made by the object detector in the original (unattacked) image.

-The NMS algorithm is widely used in object detection models.
-Therefore, by demonstrating that YOLO is vulnerable to the \name attack, it can be assumed that it is possible to attack the NMS stage in other object defections models by applying the \name attack principles.
+In this paper, we presented a UAP that substantially increases the inference time of the state-of-the-art YOLO object detector.
+This UAP adds ``phantom" objects to the image while preserving the detections made by the OD for the original (unattacked) image.
+By demonstrating that YOLO is vulnerable to our attack, one can assume that the NMS algorithm in other OD models is also vulnerable and could be similarly attacked by applying our attack's principles.

-In future work, we plan to improve the attack by reducing the number of final predictions that the UAP adds to an image.
-This can be done by considering the IoU between the ``phantom" predictions in the loss function.
-In addition, it seems that the model's decision latency time can be made even longer by adding predictions (objects) from the same class.
-This can be done by adding a component that maximizes the number of predictions from the same type to the loss function.
-Another direction for future research could focus on making the attack physical by using a translucent patch on the lens of a camera (similar to~\cite{zolfi2021translucent}).
-Finally, we believe that future research should aim to develop a countermeasure that will identify and eliminate the ``phantom" predictions in real time.